-Here and throughout we assume, to make our example more complex and bizarre, that we are optimizing all three factors.
+Here and throughout we assume, to make our example more complex and bizarre, that we

 - 2. Do the problems we outlined really exist?
-Do we really observe unequal coffeemachines utilization in mornings?
+Do we really observe unequal coffee-machines utilization in mornings?
 Do people really suffer from the inability to find nearby a toffee nut latte they long for?
 Do they really care about the minutes they spend in lines? - 3.
 Do we actually have a resource to solve a problem?
 Do we have access to a sufficient number of coffee machines and users to ensure the system's efficiency? - 4.
 Finally, will we really solve a problem?
 How we're going to quantify the impact our API makes?